cyberrie/rotatingPlanets/README.md

 # Resources

-This is the [link](https://www.youtube.com/watch?v=6M-rZIukXy0)to YouTube Channel course.
+This is the [link](https://www.youtube.com/watch?v=6M-rZIukXy0) to YouTube Channel course.